jmangt/test-driven-puppet/rvm_-_ruby.md

 In case no binaries are available for the version of Ruby you chose, RVM will install it by compiling it from source.
 This might take a while, so be patient.

 ## Managing your Ruby versions

+In my system I have installed three versions of Ruby to able to show you how to switch between them.

+### Listing your installed versions of Ruby

+Use the `rvm list` command to list all installed versions of Ruby in your system.